-The MRCP(UK) Part 2 Written Examination has 270 questions in a three-paper format held over two successive days.
-Each paper in the Part 2 Written Examination is 3 hours in duration and contains 90 multiple choice questions.
+The MRCP(UK) Part 2 Written Examination has 200 questions in a two-paper format held over one day.
+Each paper in the Part 2 Written Examination is 3 hours in duration and contains 100 multiple choice questions.
 Details of the blueprint can be found here.

 The composition of the papers is as follows: